zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 title: MobLab Release Notes
 ---

+Nov 4th 2021: Moblab Update

+**\*\*\*You should reboot your Moblab when next not running tests to get this latest version of the software.\*\*\***

+**You should reboot your Moblab to get the latest version of the software.
+==Make sure no tests are running or scheduled==.
+This update only includes an update to the Moblab software; after the update you will be running Moblab version R-2.13.0.**

+# Highlights

+    Added ability to access test images from the Moblab UI;

+    Various improvements;

+## UI - Manage DUTs

+    When connected DUT does not have test image the user will be given a link to copy a test image into the partner's bucket.

+## Other

+Various bug fixes and improvements.

 Sep 30th 2021: Moblab Update

 **\*\*\*You should reboot your Moblab when next not running tests to get this